bigpigeon.us webpage WWII US > WWII Personnel > Service Numbers, © 2023 by Robert A. Christiansen, updated by RAC 11 Jan 2023.

 US Army Enlistees after 1 Jul 1940:

-An enlistee after 1 July 1940 was assigned an eight-digit service number beginning with 1.
-The second digit was the Service Command number from the above list.
+Starting 1 July 1940, an Army enlistee was assigned an eight-digit service number beginning with 1.
+The second digit was the Service Command number from the following list.

 US Army Draftees:

-Following enactment of the 1940 Selective Training and Service Act on 16 September 1940, the Army instituted a draft beginning in October 1940.
+Following enactment of the 16 September 1940 Selective Training and Service Act, the Army instituted a draft beginning in October 1940.
 A draftee’s eight-digit service number started with 3, with the second digit being the draftee’s Service Command number.

 National Guard: